 1.1.1.2.2 Timing of Election.
 For the Annual Convention, laypersons to serve as Members of Convention shall be elected not less than 120 days prior to the scheduled convening of Annual Convention.
 The secretary of each congregation that has been admitted as a Voting Congregation shall notify the Secretary of Convention in writing of the names of persons elected and their status as delegates or alternate delegates not less than 115 days prior to the scheduled date for convening of the Annual Convention.
-For Special Conventions, the secretary of the congregation shall notify the Secretary of Convention in writing of the names of persons elected and their status as delegates or alternate delegates within 30 days after the call of the Special Convention.
+For Special Conventions, the secretary of the congregation shall notify the Secretary of Convention in writing of the names of persons elected and their status as delegates or alternate delegates not less than 115 days prior to the scheduled date for convening of the Annual Convention.
+For Special Convention in writing of the names of persons elected and their status as delegates or alternate delegates within 30 days after the call of the Special Convention.

 1.1.1.2.3 Vacancies.
 If any layperson elected as a delegate is unable or unwilling to serve, the member of the clergy in charge of the congregation, in consultation with the wardens, or the wardens if there is no member of the clergy in charge of the congregation, shall fill the vacancy with a layperson meeting the qualifications for election, and notify the Secretary of Convention in writing of the name of the person so appointed and the name of the person whose vacancy is filled.